Trudeau Taps Climate Activist For Key Role In Major Cabinet Reshuffle - UrduPoint

 He replaces Jonathan Wilkinson, who moves to the natural resources portfolio after recently working with his German counterpart on a target for rich countries to contribute $100 billion a year to help poorer ones fight climate change.

-At the COP26 meeting, Guilbeault is expected to tout Canadian measures to cut CO2 emissions including in its oil sector, which is the fourth largest in the world.
+At the COP26 meeting that starts on Sunday, Guilbeault -- who cycles to work year-round -- is expected to tout Canadian measures to dramatically cut CO2 emissions including from its oil sector, which is the fourth-largest in the world.

+"Climate change affects us all," Guilbeault said, outlining "ambitious new commitments" including the phasing out of fossil fuel subsidies by 2023.

+Climate change was a top issue during the election, with many Canadians disappointed by rising emissions despite the introduction of a carbon tax set to increase to Can$170 per tonne by 2030.

-- Gender parity in cabinet - Trudeau was returned to power in September at the helm, once again, of a minority liberal government, with party standings in the House of Commons almost exactly the same as prior to the snap election.
+Trudeau was returned to power in September at the helm, once again, of a minority government, with party standings in the House of Commons almost exactly the same as prior to the snap election.

-It was not the outcome he'd hoped for, with strong support for his Liberals for their solid pandemic response suddenly dissipating midway through the campaign as voter fatigue with his administration -- first elected in a landslide in 2015 -- set in.
+It was not the outcome the prime minister had hoped for, as strong support for his Liberals amid their solid pandemic response suddenly dissipated midway through the campaign as voter fatigue set in with his administration after he was first elected in a landslide in 2015.

+On Tuesday, Trudeau said his government had been given a mandate to do "big things."
+"I'm really excited about what we're going to be able to accomplish for Canadians and I know that this team is raring to go," he told a news conference.

-But in his first post-election news conference earlier this month, Trudeau claimed his minority Liberal government had been given a mandate "to move even stronger, even faster on the big things that Canadians really want."
-He listed priorities such as accelerating the fight against climate change, further boosting Canada's Covid vaccination rates -- already among the highest in the world -- bolstering the economic recovery, and continuing reconciliation with indigenous tribes.
+The prime minister listed priorities when parliament returns on November 22, such as accelerating the fight against climate change, further boosting Canada's Covid vaccination rates -- already among the highest in the world -- bolstering the economic recovery, and continuing reconciliation with indigenous tribes.

-Several former ministers were dropped including former astronaut Marc Garneau, and others were shuffled to new posts in a bid to breathe new life into the beleaguered Liberal party.
+Several former ministers were dropped, including ex-astronaut Marc Garneau, and others were shuffled to new posts in a bid to breathe new life into the beleaguered Liberal government.
+Only a handful held onto their old jobs.

+Chrystia Freeland, it was previously announced, keeps her dual roles as deputy prime minister and finance minister.

-Joly, who was co-campaign chair of the Liberals' re-election campaign and held minor posts in past Trudeau administrations, becomes Canada's fifth foreign minister in six years.
+Joly, who was co-chair of the Liberals' re-election campaign and held minor posts in past Trudeau administrations, becomes Canada's fifth foreign minister in six years.

-Although Trudeau declared "Canada is back" in 2015 and marked a few early successes including the airlift of Syrian refugees, and the ratification of Europe, North America and Pacific trade deals, his foreign policy has been arguably timid in a world facing a growing number of crises.
+Although Trudeau declared "Canada is back" in 2015 -- and marked a few early successes, including the airlift of Syrian refugees and the ratification of European, North American and Pacific trade deals -- his foreign policy has become arguably timid in a world facing a growing number of crises.

-The Canadian Armed Forces, Trudeau recently said, "still don't get it" following several allegations of sexual misconduct in the military's top ranks this year.
+The Canadian Armed Forces, Trudeau recently commented, "still don't get it" following several allegations of sexual misconduct in the military's top ranks this year, adding on Tuesday that the situation has reached a "crisis" level.

-He was reacting to the appointment, to lead a review of sexual misconduct cases, of a general who wrote a positive character reference to a judge for a soldier found guilty of sexually assaulting another.